Echeveria Runyonii [Ech-eh-VER-ee-a, Run-YON-ee-eye] is an evergreen species of flowering plants, belonging to the

-This plant requires a gritty, quick-draining soil since it grows in tiny crevices in rocky outcropping.
-When planting use a pot with drainage holes.
+This plant requires a gritty, quick-draining soil since it grows in tiny crevices in rocky outcroppings.
+When planting uses a pot with drainage holes.

-It is best to select a sandy soil, like a succulents or cacti potting mix with a pH level higher than 7.0.
+It is best to select sandy soil, like a succulents or cacti potting mix with a pH level higher than 7.0.

 It may be repotted when needed, but make sure it is done during warmer seasons.